Miller Yard Care & Construction on Facebook Miller Yard Care & Construction on Instagram Miller Yard Care & Construction on YouTube

 • Blowing Out Beds: We blow winter debris (leaves, twigs, trash) out of your rock and mulch beds.

 • Dethatching: We mechanically remove the layer of dead grass and thatch buried in your lawn.
-Here is more info on this at https://extension.sdstate.edu/understanding-thatch-turf
+Learn more about thatch from South Dakota State University Extension.

 • Vacuuming & Hauling: We vacuum up the debris—leaves, thatch, and sticks—and haul it away for a spotless finish.